annthehuman/ChunkitApp2.0/README.md

 2. Rename the .env.sample file to .env and change the
 - DEBUG to 1
-- SECRET_KEY to normal secret key (you can generate it on this site https://djecrety.ir/)
+- SECRET_KEY to normal secret key (you can generate it on https://djecrety.ir/)
-- ALLOWED_HOSTS to 127.0.0.1,localhost and ip adress of your server.
+- ALLOWED_HOSTS to 127.0.0.1,localhost, or ip adress of your server.

 3. In the terminal run the command